Robert Myers (physicist)

 Robert C. Myers is a Canadian theoretical physicist who specializes in black holes, string theory and quantum entanglement.
-He served as the Director of Perimeter Institute for Theoretical Physics between 2019 and 2024.
+He served as the director of Perimeter Institute for Theoretical Physics between 2019 and 2024.

 Education

 He did his undergraduate studies at University of Waterloo, gained his PhD at Princeton University, and was a postdoctoral researcher at University of California, Santa Barbara.

 Career

-For a time, Myers was a professor at McGill University.
+Following his post-doctoral research studies, from 1989 to 2001, Myers was a professor of physics at McGill University.

-In 2019, Myers was appointed Director of the Perimeter Institute for Theoretical Physics. where he holds the BMO Financial Group Isaac Newton Chair in Theoretical Physics.
-He served as Perimeter Institute's Faculty Chair from 2011 to 2018.
+In 2019, Myers was appointed director of the Perimeter Institute for Theoretical Physics. where he holds the BMO Financial Group Isaac Newton Chair in Theoretical Physics.
+He served as Perimeter Institute's faculty chair from 2011 to 2018.
 He is also an adjunct professor of physics at the University of Waterloo.

 Research

 Myers' research concerns quantum fields and strings, and quantum gravity.
 His work focuses on foundational questions in quantum theory and gravity.
 His contributions span a broad range, from foundational quantum field theory to gravitational physics, black holes, and cosmology.

-The Myers-Perry metric describes the higher-dimensional generalization of the Kerr metric.
+The Myers–Perry metric describes the higher-dimensional generalization of the Kerr metric.